teretzdev/arena-vr-pvpve/planning/list_of_items.md

 - **Weight**: 1.5 kg
 - **Stackable**: Yes
 - **Max Stack**: 50
-- **VR Pickup Mechanism**: Grab with one hand
+- **VR Pickup Mechanism**: Grab with one hand or use voice command
-- **Interaction Gestures**: Drag and drop into crafting station
+- **Interaction Gestures**: Use voice command to place into crafting station
 - **Haptic Feedback**: Light vibration when picked up
 - **Description**: A basic material used for crafting and building.
-In VR, dragging and dropping enhances the crafting experience.
+In VR, players can use a voice command to place the material, enhancing accessibility.

 ---